-20 percent of the U.S. adult population has some form of hearing loss.
-That’s 48 million people, according the Hearing Loss Association of America.
-Additionally, at age 65, the percentage increases to 33%, as one out of every three people age 65 has hearing loss.
+17 to 20 percent of the adult population has some form of hearing loss.
+That’s 48 million people in the United States and 3 million people in Canada.
+At age 65, the percentage increases to 33%, as one out of every three people age 65 has hearing loss.

-Hearing loss represents the third most common physical condition after arthritis and heart disease.
+Hearing loss represents one of the most common physical conditions worldwide.

-Yet only 20% of those who could benefit from treatment seek help for their hearing loss.
+Yet only a fraction of those who could benefit from treatment seeks help for their hearing loss.
 And the people who do seek help often wait 5 to 7 years before getting tested, and then on average wait an additional 10 years after their diagnosis before purchasing a hearing aid.